ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    ```
    {: codeblock}

    It is critical that the **`<Subnet Gateway IP>`** address is used.
-This is typically one more than the subnet address starting address.
+This is typically one of the first addresses in the subnet range.
 Entering an invalid gateway address will result in the error `Configuration path: interfaces bonding dp0bond0 vif xxxx address [x.x.x.x] is not valid`.
 Correct the command an re-enter.
 You can look it up at Network > IP Management > Subnets.
 Click on the subnet you need to know the Gateway address.
 The second entry in the List will with the Description **Gateway** is the IP address to enter as <Subnet Gateway IP>/<CIDR>.
    {: tip}

 3. List the new virtual interface (vif):